 Sentinel uses scalable machine learning algorithms based on decades of data from the Microsoft security team and can find, investigate and respond to threats in record time.

 These built-in models correlate millions of low-fidelity anomalies and connect the dots to help you cut through the ‘noise’ of false-positive threat alerts and find the high-fidelity security incidents that matter.

-Azure Sentinel provides the University of Stirling with built-in automation and orchestration tools with the ability to build custom playbooks to enable threat response automation, eliminating repetitive tasks, freeing up resource and allowing quicker threat response.
+Microsoft Sentinel provides the University of Stirling with built-in automation and orchestration tools with the ability to build custom playbooks to enable threat response automation, eliminating repetitive tasks, freeing up resources and allowing quicker threat response.

 With the managed security service now in place, Stirling’s IT team has a clearer view across its estate and a newfound peace of mind that the ThirdSpace security experts are pro-actively monitoring its most critical assets.